taehunlee990803/Sarcasm_news_headline_detector/README.md

 # Sarcasm_news_headline_detector

-Sarcasm News Headline Detector
+Overview:

-Project Overview
+The Sarcasm News Headline Detector is a machine learning model built in Python using TensorFlow and NLTK to identify sarcastic tones in news headlines.
+It utilizes TF-IDF for text feature extraction and leverages a neural network for classification.

-The 'Sarcasm News Headline Detector' is a machine learning model designed to detect sarcastic tones in news headlines.
-This project is built using Python, TensorFlow, and NLTK, and includes text feature extraction with TF-IDF and a classification model using neural networks.
+Installation:

-Installation
+Install the required libraries with: